colinzhu/web-console/README.md

 ## How to use

-1. Clone this repository.
-2. Open the project in your favorite IDE.
-3. Write a Task which implements Consumer<String[]>
-4. Update `App` to use that Task
-5. Run the `App` class to start the server.
+1. Add the dependency `<groupId>io.github.colinzhu</groupId><artifactId>web-console</artifactId><version>0.1.0</version>` into your project
+2. Invoke `WebConsole.start(...)` with your task (implements Consumer<String[]>) and port number
+3. Run your app, which will start a web server e.g. `http://localhost:8082`
-6. Open a web browser and navigate to `http://localhost:8082`.
+4. Open a web browser and navigate to `http://localhost:8082`.
 You should see a web console with a welcome message and a prompt to enter the parameters for the task.
-7. Enter the parameters for the task separated by spaces and click "Start".
+5. Enter the parameters for the task separated by spaces and click "Start".
 The task will start running and you will see the output in the web console.

 ## Example